History

 The investment chain had begun.

-In 1975, Lopez teamed with Glenn Toyoshima, CPA, to form HSL Properties.
+In 1975, Lopez teamed with Glenn Toyoshima to form HSL Properties.
 Within four years, the company had investments in California, Arizona, Colorado, Texas, New Mexico, and Georgia.
 By 1980, with HSL Properties thriving, Humberto and Czarina decided it was time to move the family from Los Angeles to a smaller community.
 They chose Tucson, Arizona.

 “Our only daughter at the time was 10 years old and we wanted an environment that lent itself to knowing the parents of the friends our daughter would grow up with, and Tucson was the perfect place,” he said.